Looking for a Financial Professional? Here are 10 Questions You Should be Asking

 Does your financial advisor believe in active or passive investment?
 How does your advisor prioritize aggressive growth versus asset preservation?
 What about providing reliable income during retirement?
 Knowing what your advisor prioritizes, and the tradeoffs that may require, is essential to understanding how your money will be invested and what returns you’re likely to see.

 Does your advisor select individual stocks, or do they use mutual funds and ETFs?
 If the advisor uses mutual funds, are they active or passive?
 How much extra cost do the mutual funds bring to your portfolio?
 These are just some of the questions that can help you better understand your advisor’s investment philosophy.
 Above all, make sure it aligns with your long-term philosophy and goals for the future.

 4. How do you get paid?

 One of the most crucial financial advisor questions is how you get paid.
 Broadly speaking, there are three models of payment for financial advisors: commission-only, fee-based, and fee-only.
-A commission-only advisor will receive a commission, or sales charge, off the top of any investment.
+A commission-only financial professional will receive a commission, or sales charge, off the top of any investment.
 For example, if you were to invest $5,000 at 5% commission, the advisor would take $250 off the top and the remaining $4,750 would be invested in the given product.
 The worry with this model is that the advisor may be incentivized to maximize his return, not yours.
 In this scenario, the advisor may seek out an investment product with a 7% commission when one with a no commission would have been more suitable for you.
 As a result, you may receive suboptimal returns.

 A fee-based financial advisor is a hybrid, taking both commissions and fees for service.
 This “double-dipping” sets up the same possible conflict of interest that a commission-only advisor would have.